Obama Administration Indefinitely Postpones National Civics, History Tests

 “Without these tests, advocates for a richer civic education will not have any kind of test to use as leverage to get more civic education in the classrooms,” said John Hale, associate director at the Center for Civic Education.

 NAEP is a set of national tests of fourth, eighth, and twelfth graders that track achievement on various subjects over time.
-Researchers collect data for state to state comparisons in mathematics, reading, science, and writing.
-The other subjects only provide national statistics and are administered to fewer students.
+Researchers collect data for state-to-state comparisons in mathematics, reading, science, and writing.
+The other NAEP subject tests only provide national statistics and are administered to fewer students.
 The tests provide basic information about students but do not automatically trigger consequences for teachers, students, and schools.

 Students have historically performed extremely poorly on these three tests.
-In 2010, the last administration of the history test, students performed worse on it than on any other NAEP test.
-That year, less than half of eighth-graders knew the purpose of the Bill of Rights, and only 1 in 10 could pick a definition of the system of checks and balance on the civics exam.
+In 2010, the last time the history test was administered, students performed worse on it than on any other NAEP test.
+Less than half the eighth-graders knew the purpose of the Bill of Rights, and only 1 in 10 could pick a definition of the system of checks and balance.

 Science vs. Humanities

-Since most civic education is taught to first-semester high school seniors, Hale said, not testing in twelfth grade creates a major gap of information.
+Since most civic education is taught to first-semester high school seniors, Hale said, not testing in twelfth grade creates a major information gap.

-Nash agrees the U.S. needs more engineers and scientists: “But what are they without humanities under their belt?” he said.
+Nash agrees the nation needs more engineers and scientists, “but what are they without humanities under their belt?” he said.

-Nash pointed out that Franklin High School in the Los Angeles Unified School district is 94 percent Latino, and many families are immigrants.
+Nash pointed out Franklin High School in the Los Angeles Unified School district is 94 percent Latino, and many families are immigrants.
 Without changing anything in science and math, the school began to emphasize humanities.
 The scores in science and math improved, testing almost on par with students in Beverly Hills.
-“It’s about increasing their passion for learning,” he says.
-Furthermore, giving students a context for learning helps them learn more.
+“It’s about increasing their passion for learning,” he said.
+Giving students a context for learning helps them learn more, he said.

 Masters of Our Government

-Consider the current events of the last few weeks, he said: the Supreme Court rulings on marriage and the Voting Rights Act, the National Security Administration’s data collection, and Congress debating immigration and student loan rates.
+Consider the events of recent months, he said: the Supreme Court rulings on marriage and the Voting Rights Act, the National Security Administration’s data collection, and Congress debating immigration and student loan rates.

-“Our leaders make decisions every day based on interpretations on the proper role of government; we have no way of knowing if these [decisions] are good or bad,” Hale continued.
+“Our leaders make decisions every day based on interpretations of the proper role of government.
+We have no way of knowing if these [decisions] are good or bad,” Hale continued.
 “We are supposed to be masters of our government, not servants of it.”

 Cutting the civics tests indicates the government’s priorities, and priorities affect curriculum, Nash noted.
-He suggested danger for a country that must govern itself if children do not learn how.
+He suggested it’s dangerous for a country that must govern itself if children do not learn about that process.